 When you get to the end of the raffia hank, cut the twine and tie a knot with it.
 The messier your raffia hank is, the better it looks.
 All those loose, random pieces of raffia will make the cornucopia look more natural.

 Hot glue the raffia hank to the rim of the cornucopia.
 If the raffia is longer than you need, just overlap it for thicker coverage.

-Step 11: Cover the Seams
+Cover the seams